-Placement services are available to graduating students and alumni of Shawnee State University at no cost.
+Placement services are available to graduating students and alumni of Shawnee State University.
 The Center is located in Massie Hall, room 218.
 The phone number is (614) 355-2233.

 Transfer/University Parallel Programs

 Because curricula in various colleges and universities differ, students who plan to transfer to another baccalaureate institution should follow the procedures outlined below: